oguyon/Cfits/src/AOloopControl/doc/AOloopControl.md

 ## Running the loop

-The next steps are similar to the ones previously described:
+The next steps are similar to the ones previously described, with the following important differences:

-- specify the WFS image data stream
+- The control matrix should be computed in zonal mode (no modal CPA block decomposition)